BingBongBonky/SpaceHUD/README.md

 You can delete any files that aren't listed here.

 ## Having Issues?
-Check out the GitHub wiki for SentryHUD [here](https://github.com/BingBongBonky/SentryHUD/wiki) and see if it has the answers you need.
+Check out the GitHub wiki [here](https://github.com/BingBongBonky/SpaceHUD/wiki) and see if it has the answers you need.

 ## Contact me
 If you still have issues, contact me here.
 Discord is the best way to reach me and I am usually on there most of the time.